cjsauer/brand-flakes/apps/brand-flakes/README.md

 ###Record Action

-Increments the count on the given metric for the given user:
+Increments the count on the given metric for the given user, creating that field if it does not exist:

 ```JavaScript
 Meteor.call("incrementMetric", "some-user-id", "name-of-metric");